Azure/react-appinsights/README.md

 - tracking of router changes
 - React components usage statistics
 - API to extend the standard telemetry with additional dimensions

-## IMPORTANT - please read!

-Please note that the latest stable version of this package is 2.0.2 and the corresponding documentation for this version resides [here][2-0-2].
-However, the package is soon going to be upgraded to its next major version (3.0.0).
-The release candidate (3.0.0-rc6) for this version is published [here][3-0-0-rc-6].
-The content of this readme refers to the next major version.

 ## Installation